Background, aim and scope

 FCS 2024 welcomes two kinds of submissions:

-• full papers (at most 12 pages, excluding references and well-marked appendices)
+- full papers (at most 12 pages, excluding references and well-marked appendices)

-• short papers (at most 2 pages, excluding references and well-marked appendices)
+- short papers (at most 2 pages, excluding references and well-marked appendices)

 FCS 2024 will employ a light form of double-blind reviewing.
 Submitted papers must (a) omit any reference to the authors' names or the names of their institutions, and (b) reference the authors' own related work in the third person (e.g., not "We build on our previous work ..." but rather "We build on the work of ...").
 Nothing should be done in the name of anonymity that weakens the submission or makes the job of reviewing the paper more difficult (e.g., important background references should not be omitted or anonymized).
 The author information will be revealed to the reviewers only after papers have been accepted.
 If you have questions, please see the CSF 2018 FAQ page.
 When in doubt, contact the program chairs.

 All submissions will be peer-reviewed by the program committee listed below.
 Authors of accepted papers must guarantee that their papers will be presented at the workshop.
-Short papers will receive the same rigorous reviews as full papers, but may receive a shorter talk slot at the workshop, depending on the number of accepted submissions.
+Short papers will receive the same rigorous reviews as full papers, but might receive a shorter talk slot at the workshop, depending on the number of accepted submissions.

 Papers may be formatted using a two-column proceedings style accepted by IEEE, ACM, or USENIX conferences.
 The first page should include the paper's title, an abstract, and a list of keywords.
 Committee members are not required to read appendices, so papers must be intelligible without them.
 Papers not adhering to the page limits may be rejected without consideration of their merits.